We recently spent a week at sea onboard MSC Preziosa sailing the Northern Europe route.

 What do you think, would you be happy with this?

 Start with food, and I’ll be honest: I’m no foody.
-I pretty much live on 3/4 meals in rotation, I’m picky about how food is prepared and cooked.
-Food was the aspect of an MSC cruise that got the most mixed reviews.
+I pretty much live on 3/4 meals in rotation, but I’m picky about how food is prepared and cooked.
+In pre departure research, food was the aspect of an MSC cruise that got the most mixed reviews.

 We ate mainly in the buffet.
 A full review would be a post in itself, have the short version instead: